-- From 2002-06 Nicholas Evans was a lecturer at the University of Wales Swansea (UWS), where he taught courses in Communications, and remained an honorary lecturer until 2009.
+- From 2002-06 Nicholas Evans was an Assistant Professor at the University of Wales Swansea (UWS), where he taught courses in Communications, and remained an honorary lecturer until 2009.

-- He moved to EURECOM in October 2007 where he teaches courses in Mathematical Methods for Engineers, and in Speech and Audio Processing.
+He moved to EURECOM in October 2007 where he now teaches courses in Essential Mathematical Methods for Engineers, and in Speech and Audio Processing.

 - This course aims to present a treatment of mathematical methods suitable for engineering students who are interested in the rapidly advancing areas of signal analysis, processing, filtering and estimation.
 Significant current applications relate to speech and audio, music, wired and wireless communications, instrumentation, multimedia, radar, sonar, control, biomedicine, transport and navigation.